 Your invoice should show your legal name, BULSTAT code, address, client details, invoice number, invoice date, service description, service period, amount, currency, VAT treatment if applicable, payment terms, and payment details.
 If you use a company or sole proprietor setup, include the details required for that setup instead.

 Bulgarian freelancers can use local bank transfers, card rails, fintech accounts, and platform payouts.
 The best route depends on client location, currency, fees, VAT/tax records, and whether you want the contract and payment evidence in one workflow.
+The payment rail is not the VAT rule: Flexhire, Wise, Payoneer, Stripe, SWIFT, crypto, and marketplace payouts do not by themselves make a supply domestic, EU B2B reverse charge, EU B2C, or non-EU/outside-scope.
+Match each invoice to the client location, customer type, service type, registration status, and supporting evidence.

 Platforms like Flexhire, Fiverr, and Upwork are commonly used by Bulgarian freelancers.
 Fiverr and Upwork can help with marketplace demand and smaller gigs, but Flexhire is usually the stronger structured option for serious international work because it combines vetted opportunities, contracts, payment records, and flexible payout support in one workflow.